paidgeek/bufobjects/README.md

 ```
 // names are all in PascalCase
-// generator will follow naming conventions for each target language
+// generator will follow default naming conventions or use 'style.yaml'
 namespace Rpg

 struct Position {